 - ear syringing

-Some NHS Scotland national screening programmes which were paused in March because of coronavirus are set to resume safely, carefully and in a series of stages.
+Some NHS Scotland national screening programmes which were paused in March because of coronavirus have now resumed safely, carefully and in a series of stages.
 Click here for up to date information.

 We are taking these steps to reduce footfall to the practice to a minimum in the hope that it reduces the spread of the infection and allows the practice to continue to offer medical services through the period of the pandemic.
 We appreciate your support and patience during this time, and hope to resume normal services when it’s safe to do so.